pivot-access-ltd/bma-offline-docs/src/maas-installation.md

     $ sudo snap refresh --channel=3.0/stable maas

 After entering your password, the snap will refresh from the 3.0 channel.
 You will **not** need to re-initialise MAAS.

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes. rad-end

+rad-begin /snap/3.1/ui /snap/3.1/cli
+<a href="#heading--upgrade-from-earlier-snap-to-3-1"><h2 id="heading--upgrade-from-earlier-snap-to-3-1">How to upgrade from an earlier snap version to MAAS 3.1 Beta</h2></a>

+If you want to upgrade from a earlier snap version to the 3.1 Beta snap (not recommended for production), and you are using a `region+rack` configuration, use this command:

+    $ sudo snap refresh --channel=3.1/beta maas

+After entering your password, the snap will refresh from the 3.1 channel.
+You will **not** need to re-initialise MAAS.

+If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes. rad-end